jaxon-php/jaxon-website/pages/03.docs/03.v4x/04.responses/01.usage/docs.en.md

 template: jaxon
 ---

-An Jaxon response is an object that encapsulates the commands to be executed in the browser in response to a Jaxon request.
+A Jaxon response is an object that encapsulates the commands to be executed in the browser in response to a Jaxon request.
 All functions called by Jaxon should therefore return an object of type `Jaxon\Response\Response`.

 By default there is a response in the library Jaxon which is returned by the `Jaxon::getResponse()` call.